 - The student's parent/guardian must renew written orders for continuing medication at the beginning of each school year, whenever the medication or dosage is changed, and when asked to do so by the school nurse.

-- Prescription Medication must be brought to school by a parent/guardian and must be in the original pharmaceutical container labeled with the student’s name, name of medication, the dosage and all pertinent instructions.
+- Prescription Medication must be brought to school by a parent/guardian and must be in the original pharmaceutical container labeled with the student’s name, name of medication, the exact dosage and all pertinent instructions.
 Over-the-Counter medication must be brought to school by a parent/guardian in its original unopened / sealed container with the student’s name affixed to the container.
 If it is absolutely impossible for parents to bring the medication to school, we ask that students, upon their immediate arrival to school, turn the medication into the health office in a sealed envelope with the parent signature across the seal.
 Unused medication should be picked up by parent/guardian at the end of each school year.
 If the parent/guardian does not pick up the medication by the last day of school, the building nurse will dispose of and document that medications were discarded.
 Medications will be discarded in the presence of a witness.

 - The first dosage of medication should not be given at school in case the student suffers an allergic or other adverse reaction.

-- Students are prohibited from keeping any kind of medication in their possession while at school, except where a student is authorized to self-administer an epinephrine auto-injector (EpiPen®), diabetic care supplies or asthma medication.
+- Students are prohibited from keeping any kind of medication in their possession while at school, except where a student is authorized to self-administer an epinephrine auto-injector (EpiPen®), diabetic care supplies, pancreatic enzymes, or asthma medication.
 Students must have the Emergency Medication Hold Harmless and Indemnity form signed by their parents/guardian and physicians to keep their inhalers, diabetic care supplies, or epinephrine auto-injectors with them in school.
 In case of emergency or loss of these items, we recommend that these students also keep an additional inhaler, diabetic care supplies, or epinephrine auto-injector in the health office.

 - The student must come to the health office for his/her medicine.
 The school will strive to assist students to remember to come to the health office to take his/her medication.